-S. COADY: The outlook for Newfoundland and Labrador economy in 2022 is positive and the province continues to be one of the highest Gross Domestic Products per capita among Canadian provinces.
+The outlook for the Newfoundland and Labrador economy in 2022 is positive and the province continues to have one of the highest Gross Domestic Product (GDP) per capita among Canadian provinces.

-Nominal GDP is expected to increase by 3.6 per cent in 2022 as the increase in the value of oil exports due to the higher oil prices boosts the value of economic output.
+Nominal GDP is expected to increase by 3.6 per cent in 2022 as the increase in the value of oil exports due to higher oil prices boosts the value of economic output.
 Real GDP is forecast to increase by 0.5 per cent this year.